Welcome to the University of Chicago Department of Physics!

 - Savan Kharel, Assistant Instructional Professor

-- Mohamed Abdelhafez, Instrunctional Professor
+- Mohamed Abdelhafez, Instructional Professor

-- Shadla Cycholl, Assistant to the Chair
+- Shadla Cycholl, Department Administrator and Assistant to the Chair

-- Michelle Ayala, Business Coordinator
+- Michelle Ayala, Academic Affairs Administrator

 - Mark Chantell, Director of Instructional Laboratories